kabirbatradev/Immersive-Classroom-XR/README.md

 - Stabilized View: Instructor can see a stabilized view of a student's perspective.

-## Note
+### Note:

-This repository builds off of the Unity-SharedSpatialAnchors sample by Meta.
+This repository builds off of (and heavily modifies) the Unity-SharedSpatialAnchors sample by Meta.

 Sample App Architecture: https://developer.oculus.com/documentation/unity/unity-ssa-sf/